clover0/issue-agent/website/docs/configuration/yaml.md

   # - execution function
   max_steps: 50

   # The number of agents to review.
-A value greater than 0 will review to the created PR.
+  # If a value greater than 0 is specified,
+  # then that number of reviews will be performed by agents with different roles.
   # Default is 0
   review_agents: 0